 Oversee and coordinate spirit nights for the year in coordination with PTO executive board.

 Create and print flyers for each event approximately 4 weeks before scheduled date in both English and Spanish.
-All fliers must be pre-approved by the PTO president prior to printing.
-Once printed, the flyers should be given to the front office staff for distribution.
+All fliers must be pre-approved by the PTO president and school principal prior to printing.
+Once printed, the flyers should be distributed in class mailboxes.

 Share the fliers or handouts with the corresponding secretary for web and social media postings.